posted on Wednesday, August 03, 2022.

 recorded in 1970.

-vaccines work on monkeypox.
+vaccines work on mpox.
 If someone has confirmed, high-risk exposure,

 the smallpox vaccine can be given to help prevent

-people recover from monkeypox without treatment or hospitalization.
+people recover from mpox without treatment or hospitalization.
 There

-are effective treatments for people with severe monkeypox.
+are effective treatments for people with severe mpox.

-strain of the monkeypox virus that is spreading with the current outbreak
+strain of the mpox virus that is spreading with the current outbreak

 deadly.
 Nearly everyone who gets this form of the disease will